xiaobeial/Semi-supervised-detection-and-segmentation-algorithm-for-efficient-rice-breeding/README.md

 # NewDINOR: Enhancing Rice Breeding via Semi-Supervised Panicle & Leaf Analysis
+This GitHub repository contains the source code and test data for reproducing the experiments in the paper titled "Enhancing Rice Breeding Efficiency through Semi-Supervised Detection and Segmentation of Panicles and Leaves".
+The research was funded by the Biological Breeding-National Science and Technology Major Project (2023ZD04076).
+The paper is currently submitted to The Visual Computer.
+We commit to providing complete training datasets with corresponding annotations for non-commercial users after official publication, in order to promote agricultural development and facilitate further research in this field.
+Funded by the Biological Breeding - National Science and Technology Major Project (No.2023ZD04076)
 ![image](https://github.com/xiaobeial/Semi-supervised-detection-and-segmentation-algorithm-for-efficient-rice-breeding/blob/main/img_demo_output/crop0_5x_20230607_c1_5x_DJI_20230607093538_0008_Z.jpg)
+## Overview

+In the field of rice breeding, enhancing crop yield and quality is paramount.
+This study focuses on critical factors that directly influence yield, specifically the number of rice panicles and leaf width.
+We hypothesize that an increase in panicle count and leaf width area positively correlates with photosynthetic efficiency, significantly impacting final crop yield.
+Guided by this rationale, we aim to evaluate and select rice varieties exhibiting desirable phenotypes through targeted detection techniques.
+We employ an enhanced DINO (self-DIstillation with NO labels) model for detecting and segmenting rice panicles and leaves.
+The upstream task of our model functions as an unsupervised general feature extractor, capable of learning rich visual features from a substantial dataset of unlabeled rice images.
+The downstream task comprises two branches: detecting the number of rice panicles and segmenting leaf areas.
+By synergizing these branches, we accurately assess the photosynthetic potential and reproductive capacity of rice plants.
+Experimental results demonstrate that our model achieves superior performance in both rice panicle detection and leaf area segmentation tasks, exhibiting higher accuracy and robustness.
+Additionally, our model operates stably under varying environmental conditions, showcasing significant application value for practical rice breeding.
+By precisely evaluating panicle count and leaf width, our model facilitates the selection of varieties with high photosynthetic efficiency and yield potential, contributing positively to sustainable agricultural development.

 ## Getting Started

 * To begin, install our code dependencies using Conda.
 You may need to adjust the file based on your setup: